Anjoomnur0901/Image-Classification-on-Fashion-Dataset-for-Ecommerce-using-YOLOV8/README.md

   <li>Train using YOLOv8</li>
   <li>Save Your run results</li>
   <li>In your results.csv make sure training/loss,val/loss is going down and accuracy is going up.</li>

+  <li>Tune your model for better accuracy</li>
+  <li>Models will be saved in the weights folder.
+After every epoch we update our weight value and creates a model. last.pt saves the model of the last epoch. best.pt saves the best model of our entire training
+      process</li>
+  <li>validate and predict</li>
 </ul>
-<p>Tune your model for better accuracy</p>
-<p>Models will be saved in the weights folder.
-After every epoch we update our weight value and creates a model. last.pt saves the model of the last epoch. best.pt saves the best model of our entire training process</p>
-<p>predict</p>

 ## references
 [Reference Youtube Video](https://www.youtube.com/playlist?list=PLv8Cp2NvcY8ClWpGlPJ9tmBmUhlA94Umy)